 Increasingly, packages are being built on top of pandas to address specific needs in data preparation, analysis and visualization.
 This is encouraging because it means pandas is not only helping users to handle their data tasks but also that it provides a better starting point for developers to build powerful and more focused data tools.
 The creation of libraries that complement pandas' functionality also allows pandas development to remain focused around its original requirements.

-This is an inexhaustive list of projects that build on pandas in order to provide tools in the PyData space.
-For a list of projects that depend on pandas, see the libraries.io usage page for pandas or search pypi for pandas.
+This is an community-maintained list of projects that build on pandas in order to provide tools in the PyData space.
+The pandas core development team does not necessarily endorse any particular project on this list or have any knowledge of the maintenance status of any particular library.

 We'd like to make it easier for users to find these projects, if you know of other substantial projects that you feel should be on this list, please let us know.